The main operations involved in creating a time-lapse video in Time-Lapse Tool are:

 All of these operations are initiated from the main window.
 The application’s main window contains the following parts:

 This Video Preview panel shows the currently selected frame.
 The selection is indicated on the timeline by a yellow line.
 The Video Preview panel contains the following buttons to preview or create a time-lapse video from the project file:

 Note: We have significantly improved the quality of the preview in version 2.0 of the application.
 However, HDD and CPU speed limit the preview quality significantly.
 Preview FPS can be very low for 10-megapixel images for non-SSD drives, or for slow CPUs.

 At the top of the panel, you can find the list of sequences.
 The currently selected sequence is highlighted in the list.
 The IMPORT button opens the import screen.
 With this button, new sequences may be easily added to a project.

 Right clicking on a sequence button shows the popup menu.
 From this menu, the sequence can be removed or be moved to another position in the project.

-If you need to set FPS value or duration precisely for sequence then you may click on duration label above timeline and enter exact values in duration editor.
+If you need to set the FPS value or duration more precisely for a sequence then you may click on the duration label below the slider in the duration editor, and enter the exact values.